4 practical principles of high-quality database integration tests in Go

 For Firestore, the emulator is exposing the UI at localhost:4000/firestore.

-The biggest gap that we currently have is a lack of tests on the component and E2E level.
+The biggest gap we currently have is a lack of tests at the component and E2E level.
 Also, a big part of the application is not tested at all.
 We will fix that in the next articles.
 We will also cover some topics that we skipped this time.

-But before that, we have one topic that we need to cover earlier – Clean/Hexagonal architecture!
-This approach will help us organize our application a bit and make future refactoring and features easier to implement.
+But before that, we have one topic that we need to cover first: Clean/Hexagonal architecture!
+This approach will help us organize our application and make future refactoring and features easier to implement.

 Just to remind, the entire source code of Wild Workouts is available on GitHub.
 You can run it locally and deploy to Google Cloud with one command.

-Did you like this article and had no chance to read the previous ones?
+Did you like this article and haven’t had a chance to read the previous ones?
 There are 14 more articles to check!

 And that’s all for today.
 See you soon! 🙂